guillermoamaral/Webside/docs/api/changes/get.md

     "sourceCode": "string"
 }
 ```
-And `type` is one of the following:
+And `type` can be one of the following:

 * `"MethodDefinition"`
 * `"MethodRemove"`